Latest version of the app available: 2.9.0

 There may be the case that you want to hide, on your branded app, all of the options, actions and pages related to the offline mode, because you don’t want to give your users the ability to download confidential documents or training material.
 In order to do so, you as the Superadmin need to contact Docebo (via the Communication Center, or through the Customer Experience Team if your plan includes this option) and ask to hide all of the offline mode options.

 Offline mode allows your users to log into the app while offline, to download training material and full courses while offline, and then to find and play them from the Offline Content page of the app.
 If you want to know more details about what you can do in offline mode, you can read the section dedicated to offline content in the Go.Learn article.
 If you decide to hide the offline mode for your branded app, your users won’t be able to perform any of these actions while they are offline.

 Customizing the Catalogs Filters for Your Branded App

 On your branded mobile app, you may have the need to customize the filters shown in the filters panel on the Course Catalog page, so that your learners can only see the filters that are relevant to them, and in the order that is most suitable to them, making it easier for the learners to navigate their branded mobile app.
-In order to do so, you as the Superadmin need to contact Docebo (via the Communication Center, or through the Customer Success Team if your plan includes this option) and ask to customize the catalogs filters.
+In order to do so, you as the Superadmin need to contact Docebo (via the Communication Center, or through the Customer Experience Team if your plan includes this option) and ask to customize the catalogs filters.

 More specifically, you can ask to show some filters or to remove them, to change the order in which they are shown and also to customize the number of checkbox options displayed in each filter.